ACloudGuru-Resources/Kubernetes_Advanced_Networking/CH05/CH05_L04/README.md

 kubectl logs -n kube-system $(kubectl get po -n kube-system | egrep -o 'alb-ingress[a-zA-Z0-9-]+') | grep 'ping'
 ```

-Check the events of the ingress to see what has occured.
+Check the events of the ingress to see what has occurred.

 ```bash
 kubectl describe ing ping